canonical/k8s-snap/docs/src/snap/explanation/certificates.md

 Certificates are a crucial part of Kubernetes' security infrastructure, serving to authenticate and secure communication within the cluster.
-They play a key role in ensuring that communication between various components (such as the API server, kubelets, and the datastore) is both encrypted and restricted to authorised components only.
+They play a key role in ensuring that communication between various components (such as the API server, kubelet, and the datastore) is both encrypted and restricted to authorised components only.

 In Kubernetes, [X.509][] certificates are primarily used for